The Drill for Breaking News

 There should be an ADVISORY LINE under the headline telling readers what has been updated (e.g. “Adds king’s quotes in third paragraph”).

-An UPDATE should always have the latest available information and analysis.
-Remember: When writing a fresh UPDATE, the latest information is not always the most important.
-You may twin it with the key point from the earlier story or leave the lead unchanged and incorporate the fresh information lower down.
-You do not need to change the wording of the lead if it is still the strongest news point and is not outdated.
+An Update should always have the latest available information and analysis but remember that the latest information is not always the most important.
+You do not need to change the wording of the intro if it is still the strongest news point and is not outdated.

-Fresh UPDATES should retain most of the factual material in earlier stories to ensure there is no loss of content when updates replace earlier stories and to enable us to correct any errors in previous copy.
-All the meat that was in an UPDATE 3, for example, should be included in UPDATE 4 (and 5 etc).
+Fresh Updates should retain important factual material from earlier stories to ensure there is no loss of content when Updates replace each other, and to enable us to correct any errors in previous copy.

-Make sure the UPDATE that follows the Newsbreak has a different Unique Story Number (USN) from the Newsbreak.
-The UPDATE should not replace the Newsbreak.
-However, subsequent UPDATES will replace the previous Update in the series.
-At the end of the day, what will be on the screen are the Alerts (if any), the Newsbreak (or first story in the series) and the final UPDATE (plus and sidebars, analysis etc).
+At the end of the day, what will be on the screen are the Alerts (if any), the Urgent (or first story in the series) and the final Update (plus any sidebars, analysis etc).

 UPDATE LENGTH: Reuters uses a series of story formats (Alerts or Snaps, Newsbreaks/Urgents, Updates and Wrapups) to meet the differing speed needs of its readers which range from intraday traders in banks and funds through to news websites, newspapers and television.
 As a result we need to abide by line length guidelines for each story format to enable reporters and editors to move the copy quickly to meet readers needs.

-The update series or "trunk" story format is designed to allow the reporter and editor to add information and analysis incrementally as the news breaks.
 Short, quick updates help meet the readers needs.
-Adding another 100 words or 10 lines to an update1 for an update2 and moving it quickly is more helpful on breaking news than waiting for a full write through.
-Desks should try to fix and move problematic early updates quickly by cutting the story and asking the reporter for a better version for the next update.
+Adding another 100 words to an update1 for an update2 and moving it quickly is more helpful on breaking news than waiting for a full write through.
+Desks should try to fix and move problematic early updates quickly by shortening the story and asking the reporter for a better version for the next update.

-The final update or wrap up on a top news story that is likely to appear on a top news webpage or media wire news schedule, may run to about 800 words or 80 lines.
-This includes closing market reports for major markets, and also applies to most analyses.
+The final update or wrap up on a top breaking news story that is likely to appear on a top news webpage or media wire news schedule, or a significant exclusive, or especially well-argued analysis tagged INSIGHT may run to 800 words, but reporters should check with the editor, bureau chief or regional desk.

 A WRAPUP is a one-stop shop for clients offering a broad snapshot of the latest developments in a top story of the day.
+In news agency jargon it is often called the "trunk story" or "leadall".
 It is a synthesis of significant news developments with the necessary context, colour, background and reaction, not a long list of everything that was said and done.
 The WRAPUP tag in the headline and after the slug flags these stories to clients.

 A Wrapup should:

-- Pull together news from more than one dateline or story.
+- Pull together news from more than one dateline or from separately reported strands of a big story from the same dateline.
 It is not just the last Update in a series.
-It is meant to pull together more than one series of updates from different datelines on the same broad subject, or pull together more than one series of updates from the same dateline but on different strands of the broad story.
+It is meant to pull together more than one series of updates on the same broad subject.

 - Carry the dateline/by-line of the writer with the strongest story.

-- Lead on the hardest news and weave in significant developments from other datelines/stories high up – the top 35 lines.
+- Lead on the hardest news and weave in significant developments from other datelines/stories.

-- Be no more than 800 words or about 80 lines in Lynx Editor.
+- Be no more than about 800 words.

-- Follow the news to a fresh dateline as a story develops.
+- Follow the news to a fresh dateline as a global story develops.

 - Bring in essential background, analysis, color and context and cut out any material that is no longer required each time it is freshened.